wp-plugins/responsive-column-widgets/readme.txt

 = Basic Three Steps =
 1. Go to Appearance > Widgets.
 You'll see a new custom sidebar box named **Responsive Custom Widgets**.
-2. Add widgtes to it.
+2. Add widgets to it.
 3. To display the added widgets in a post, there are mainly two different means.

 * **Option A**: add the shortcode in a post.